- Must visit

 Discover the best of Columbia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Columbia trip today.

 Slow-smoked pork, often chopped or pulled, traditionally served with the state’s distinctive mustard-based sauce.
-It is one of the signature foods of Columbia and the Midlands.
+It is a signature regional specialty around Columbia.

-Creamy grits topped with shrimp, usually with bacon, gravy, or a savory sauce.
-This Lowcountry favorite is widely loved in Columbia restaurants.
+Creamy stone-ground grits topped with shrimp, a Lowcountry classic widely loved in Columbia for its coastal South Carolina roots.

-Established New American restaurant in the Vista known for creative seasonal menus, strong cocktails, and an upscale but relaxed atmosphere.
+Established New American restaurant in the Vista known for seasonal Southern-influenced cooking, creative plating, and a polished but relaxed atmosphere.

 Find answers to the most common questions about traveling from Gainesville, FL to Columbia, SC by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Columbia, SC, this guide helps you travel smarter and with confidence.